wpilibsuite/wpilib-ws-robot-romi/firmware/wpilib-ws-romi/README.md

 ![Romi Pinout](./romi-pinout.png)

 You can see them on the front left side of the Romi board.
-For easy interfacing, solder a bunch of pin headers for those 5 pins, and the power rails.
+For easy interfacing, solder pin headers for those 5 pins, as well as the ground and power rails.
+This will allow you to plug in a servo style 3-pin connector (similar to what is done on the RoboRIO).

 ![Soldered Pins](./romi-pins.jpg)

 Additionally, the middle power rail is not connected to anything, so solder another set of jumpers between that and the 5V pin (next to pin 11).
-Adding a jumper here will provide power to the middle rail.
+Bridging this jumper connection will bring 5V to the middle power rail.

 ![Power Jumper](./power-bridge.png)

+Once this is done, your hardware is ready for use.
+Read ahead for instructions on how to install the firmware on the board.

-## Software Changes
+## Firmware
-TODO ServoT3
+The `wpilib-ws-romi.ino` file contains the firmware for the reference robot.
+You can use the Arduino IDE to upload it.

+The firmware uses a modified version of the `Servo` library.
+The built in `Servo` library uses `timer1` on the 32U4, which interferes with some of the other peripherals on the board.
+Thus we have included a version of `Servo` that uses `timer3` instead, and is named `ServoT3`.

+To use this in the Arduino IDE, copy the `ServoT3` folder from `firmware/libs` into your `~/Arduino/libraries` folder.

 ## Pin Mappings
 For simplicity, we provide a hardcoded mapping of WPILib channels/devices to a subset of the IO pins available on the Romi.